BwendyGames/Faydrin-Public/README.md

 npm run dev
 ```

 This will host it to localhost for testing.
-You can use [Cloudfare](https://www.cloudflare.com/) or an alternative to tunnel that to a public domain, and I also won't go in depth on that, but you'll want to build it first:
+You can use [Cloudflare](https://www.cloudflare.com/) or an alternative to tunnel that to a public domain, and I also won't go in depth on that, but you'll want to build it first:

 ```
 npm run build
 ```

-and then
+and then (once cloudflare is configured)

 ```
 npx serve dist --listen 5173